TY-Jeong/VacHopPy/README.md

 ```ruby
 traj.save_traj()
 ```
 The trajectory of each atom will be saved in `./traj` directory.
-Below is an example of the outputs:
+Below is an example of the outputs, where the red O and X markers represent the initial and final position of the atom, respectively.

 <div align=center>
 <p>
     <img src="./imgs/traj_O7.png" width="550" height="412" />
 </p>
 </div>
-The red O and X markers represent the initial and final position of the atom, respectively.

 ---
 ## How to analyze the hopping path